MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 # [Teams](#tab/teams)

-Power Virtual Agents empowers anyone in the organization to build chatbots in Microsoft Teams with our built-in natural language processing (NLP) and no-code graphical interface.
+Microsoft Copilot Studio empowers anyone in the organization to build chatbots in Microsoft Teams with our built-in natural language processing (NLP) and no-code graphical interface.
 With our latest Teams integration, you can create, author, test, and publish your bot into Teams all within the Microsoft Teams interface.

 When you create chatbots, there are lots of things you need to think about, such as the sorts of questions someone might ask it, the different ways they might ask the question, and what the answer should be.
 You should also consider if the person has follow-up questions or concerns.

 To help you get started making bots, we've created an end-to-end guide that takes you through all the steps needed to make a human resources bot.
 The guide covers:

 - The scenario and how to map what your needs are to what a chatbot can do
-- How to create a bot in the Power Virtual Agents app in Microsoft Teams
+- How to create a bot in the Microsoft Copilot Studio app in Microsoft Teams
 - How to build and enhance topics that answer common HR-style questions
 - How to test, publish, and share the bot with the organization